majiayu000/sage/README.md

 🤖 **Sage Agent** is a powerful LLM-based agent system for general-purpose software engineering tasks, built in Rust with modern async architecture and clean design patterns.

+## 🔄 Project Origin

+This project is a **Rust rewrite** of the original [**Trae Agent**](https://github.com/bytedance/trae-agent) by ByteDance.
+While maintaining the core functionality and philosophy of the original Python-based agent, Sage Agent brings:

+- **Performance**: Rust's zero-cost abstractions and memory safety
+- **Concurrency**: Modern async/await patterns with Tokio
+- **Type Safety**: Compile-time guarantees and robust error handling
+- **Modularity**: Clean architecture with well-defined service boundaries

+We extend our gratitude to the ByteDance team and the open-source community for creating the foundational Trae Agent project that inspired this implementation.

 ## ✨ Features

 - **Multi-LLM Support**: Compatible with OpenAI, Anthropic, and other LLM providers